odin-lang/odin-lang.org/content/docs/overview.md

 * **@(init)**

-Applied to a procedure with not input parameters nor return values and will be called at the start of the program before `main` is called.
-The order of initialization is deterministically with a topological sort of the import graph and then in alphabetical file order within the package and then top down within the file.
+This attribute may be applied to any procedure that neither takes any parameters nor returns any values.
+All suitable procedures marked in this way by `@(init)` will then be called at the start of the program before `main` is called.
+The exact order in which all such intialization functions are called is deterministic and hence reliable.
+The order is determined by a topological sort of the import graph and then in alphabetical file order within the package and then top down within the file.

 * **@(cold)**